hugg95/angular-directives/README.md

 angular-directives
 ==================

-A staple collection of angular directives
+A commonly used collection of angular directives